 folder and add the following code:

-The code block above defines a simple User interface, which will be passed in as props into a new component.
+The code block above defines a simple user interface, which will be passed in as props into a new component.
 Because this interface is strongly typed, notice you cannot pass an integer for the name key, as the value is a string.

-Create a new component in our components
+Create a new component in the components

 folder called UserComponent.tsx